lunaria-bee/tetris/README.md

 # tetris
 Terminal tetris using ncurses.
 Although rudimentary and unfinished, you can still play a full game from beginning to end.
+Currently rewriting in Rust.
+The rest of this readme file describes the C++ implementation in cpp/.

 ## Controls